MelbourneRomney/TDE-simulation/README.md

 # TDE-simulation
 Simulation of tidal disruption event losely modeled of the Cygnus 1-X system.
 Star is represented by a cloud of particles with masses that add up to the star mass.
+This was produced as a final project for Astron 9 (intro to python for astrophysics research) I personaly created the our class object, generated the star as a cloud of particles, drew 3d plots, and created the animation.
+Libraries utilized include Numpy, Matplotlib, and FFMpegWriter.
-Simulation may take around 2 minutes to generate.
+Runtime: 2 minutes
+Limitations: This project lacks the star orbiting our black hole, so we cannot see the formation of an accretion disc.
+Our black hole also lacks relativity principals which would cause objects to get 'stuck' within the event horizon due to extreme spacetime curvature.